 - Improves legibility.

-- Helps to detect compilation errors early.
+- It helps to detect compilation errors early.
 However, if we apply best practices, such as unit tests, this argument loses strength because they will detect potential issues on their own.

 ReactJs supports ECMAScript 6, which is the foundation for TypeScript development.
 This lets us have some of these advantages of TypeScript but not exactly in the same way.